great-expectations/great_expectations/docs/tutorials/getting_started/create_your_first_expectations.md

     2. default_runtime_data_connector_name
 : 1

-Which data asset (accessible by data connector "taxi_data_example_data_connector") would you like to use?
+Which data asset (accessible by Data Connector "taxi_data_example_data_connector") would you like to use?
     1. yellow_tripdata_sample_2019-01.csv
     2. yellow_tripdata_sample_2019-02.csv
 : 1